Ezio Pinza: Early years

 Ezio Fortunato Pinza was born in modest circumstances in Rome in 1892.
 The seventh child born to his parents, he was the first to live past infancy.
 Pinza grew up on Italy's east coast, in the ancient city of Ravenna.
 He studied singing at Bologna's Conservatorio Giovanni Battista Martini, making his operatic debut at age 22 in 1914, as Oroveso in Norma at Cremona.

 Ezio Pinza (left) jokes with comedian Jimmy Durante as Pinza leaves his imprints at Grauman's Chinese Theater in Los Angeles, 1953.

 As a young man, Pinza was a devotee of bicycle racing.
 "Although I did not know it at the time," he told an interviewer years later, "I was developing the lung power which now makes people hear my voice even in the top row of the peanut gallery."
 He also undertook four years of military service during World War I, prior to resuming his operatic career in Rome in 1919.
 He was then invited to sing at Italy's foremost opera house, La Scala, Milan, making his début there in February 1922.
 At La Scala, under the direction of the brilliant and exacting principal conductor Arturo Toscanini, Pinza's career blossomed during the course of the next few seasons.
 He became a popular favourite of critics and audiences due to the high quality of his singing and the attractiveness of his stage presence.

-Although he attended the Bologna Conservatory, Pinza never learned to read music; he learned all his music by ear.
+Although he attended the Bologna Conservatory, Pinza never learned to read music; he sang all his music by ear.
 He would listen to his part played on the piano and then sing it accurately.
-Pinza succeeded the great Italian basses Francesco Navarini and Vittorio Arimondi, both of whom enjoyed international opera careers during the late 19th and early 20th centuries, and Nazzareno De Angelis, who arrived on the scene in the early 1900s.
+Pinza succeeded the great Italian basses Francesco Navarini and Vittorio Arimondi, both of whom enjoyed international opera careers during the late 19th and early 20th centuries, and Nazzareno De Angelis, who had arrived on the scene in the early 1900s.
 Another of his eminent predecessors in the Italian operatic repertoire was the Spaniard José Mardones, who had appeared regularly with the Boston and Metropolitan opera companies between 1909 and 1926.
 Tancredi Pasero, whose vibrant voice sounded remarkably similar to Pinza's, was his chief contemporary rival among Italian-born basses.
 Pasero, however, lacked Pinza's handsome looks and magnetic personality.